|No. 3-42b||Rev. 6-26-14||Date 10-13-2009|

 C. Retired employees (and their spouses and dependent children), and the spouses and dependent children of deceased employees, must apply at Human Resources every semester in order to receive this benefit.

-D. Program differential tuition (see Definition II.A.) is not waived for retired employees (and their spouses and dependent children) and the spouses and dependent children of a deceased employee.
+D. Graduate program differential tuition (see Definition II.A.) is not waived for retired employees (and their spouses and dependent children) and the spouses and dependent children of a deceased employee.

 E. Retired employees (and their spouses and dependent children), and the spouses and dependent children of deceased employees, enrolling in courses which require course fees must pay the course fees for those courses.